27 May 2021 //

-Another benefit of a modular design is that merging of operations can be easier to integrate.
+Another benefit of modular design is that merging operations can be easier to integrate.
 What was once two discrete equipment operations can now be integrated as one.
-For example, adding accumulation to a packaging line downstream of an extruder is relatively simple; having modular equipment components can accommodate the inclusion or exclusion of machine operations.
+Modular packaging solutions can combine everything in your system, from conveyors to palletizers and more.
+Including modular equipment components in your operations can accommodate additional functions as you streamline processes.
+For example, adding accumulation to a packaging line downstream of an extruder is relatively simple.
 You could also integrate a palletizer under the same controls umbrella as other packaging operations.
-The modularity of the design can usually accommodate unique needs.

 3. Tailored Standardization

-Specifying the perfect packaging system for your next capital project can be a daunting task; every manufacturing plant has unique requirements that are compounded by the uniqueness and variety of products the system has to handle.
-What’s my advice?
-Search out a modular design for your next equipment need.
-Partnering with an equipment manufacturer that can offer tailored solutions using modularity is sure to provide you with a winning solution.
-Have packaging system questions?
-Contact us we’re happy to help!
+Specifying the perfect packaging system for your next capital project can be a daunting task.
+Every manufacturing plant has unique requirements compounded by the uniqueness and variety of products the system has to handle.